LNI-Leuven/CHIT1_2024/README.md

 - `results` is a directory with figures, arrays and models resulting from `code.ipynb`.

 **Single-cell/nucleus transcriptomics**
+These are R Markdown documents written in R.
 - Quality control: `1.
-Quality_Control_CSF.rmd` and `2.
-Quality_Control_CNS.rmd`
+Quality_Control_CSF.Rmd` and `2.
+Quality_Control_CNS.Rmd`
 - Integration: `3.
-Integration_With_Harmony.rmd`
+Integration_With_Harmony.Rmd`
 - Myeloid subclustering: `4.
-Myeloid_Subclustering.rmd`
+Myeloid_Subclustering.Rmd`
 - Cluster annotation: `5.
-Cluster_Annotation.rmd`
+Cluster_Annotation.Rmd`
 - Trajectory analysis: `6.
-Trajectory_Analysis.rmd`
+Trajectory_Analysis.Rmd`
 - Distribution and DGE CHIT1+ cells: `7.
-Distribution_And_DGE_CHIT1_Cells.rmd`
+Distribution_And_DGE_CHIT1_Cells.Rmd`
 - Pathway analysis: `8.
-Pathway_Analysis.rmd`
+Pathway_Analysis.Rmd`

 ## Contributors:
-This code was created by members of the [Laboratory for Neuroimmunology](https://gbiomed.kuleuven.be/english/research/50000666/50000668/50525530/laboratory-for-neuroimmunology) at the KU Leuven (Belgium).
+This code was created by members of the [Laboratory for Neuroimmunology](https://gbiomed.kuleuven.be/english/research/50000666/50000668/50525530/laboratory-for-neuroimmunology) as well as the Department of Public Health and Primary Care at the KU Leuven (Belgium).